 14. Can a smart TV replace cable?

 More and more people are trying cord cutting, which refers to the termination of cable or satellite TV service in favor of paid online services such as Hulu Plus and Netflix.
 You can use your smart TV to take advantage of these services and cut the cord, with certain limitations.

 The biggest reason to maintain a cable or satellite TV subscription is to watch live sporting events.
 (Some apps, such as MLB.com, stream live sports, but these services cost extra and don't include all games.)

 However, there are several cable replacement services that now offer both local broadcast networks and live sports, such as Dish Network's Sling TV and Sony's PlayStation Vue.
 Sling TV, for example, is available through smart TVs powered with Roku, Android TV and Amazon TV software, as well as on select LG sets.
 DirecTV Now and YouTube TV are two other options.

 The other option, particularly in urban environments, is to add an inexpensive HDTV antenna to pull in free local broadcasts to supplement online streaming services.

-Note that some smart TVs lack built-in digital TV tuners.
+Note that some smart TVs lack built-in digital TV tuners, and are frequently called home theater displays.
 Such sets cannot use antennas to pull in local stations, so check for this feature if you're planning on cutting the cord and using streaming and over-the-air broadcasts exclusively.